Book Review: Memory and the Computational Brain by Gallistel and King

 This book lays out the case for why that must be so and why the likely solution probably includes representing symbolic data in a molecular code.
 Anyone interested in psychology, whether cognitive, evolutionary, neuropsychology, or behaviorism should read this book.
 Even if you completely disagree with the authors, I think you will find the questions they raise fascinating and their elucidation of concepts from computer science such as Shannon’s Information Theory and the theory of computation extremely clear as is their description of how such concepts are essential to a theory of human cognition.

 Addendum: I recently found the following paper by Gallistel where he describes his hypothesis of a molecular basis for memory in some detail and in light of more current research: The Physical Basis of Memory.
+Also, someone just sent me the following paper.
+It is fascinating.
+It describes how RNA and a system similar to RNA copying and recombination when cells divide can provide the computational power of a Turing Machine: An RNA Model for Universal Computation.

 D. A. Ferrucci, "Introduction to “This is Watson”," in IBM Journal of Research and Development, vol. 56, no. 3.4, pp. 1:1-1:15, May-June 2012, doi: 10.1147/JRD.2012.2184356.